Automated Alignment between Elicitation Interviews and Requirements: Results

 \subsection{Blocking Efficiency}

-We evaluate the embedding-based blocking operator ($B_K$) in terms of reducing computational cost.
-Since full annotations of all Cartesian products are unavailable, we approximate ground truth with Qwen-32B.
-The key requirement is that blocking captures as many positive pairs as possible (high recall): if nearly all pairs identified by Qwen-32B are retained, the final alignment quality remains close to that of the full Cartesian product.

-We compare off-the-shelf Qwen3-Embedding-0.6B and its fine-tuned version.
-To obtain training data without gold annotations, we generate synthetic labels: for each of the 15 private interviews, we compute the full $|C|\times|S|$ Cartesian product and annotate pairs using Qwen-32B.
-The resulting datasets are highly imbalanced, so we randomly downsample negatives to balance positives and negatives before fine-tuning.
-Evaluation follows a leave-one-out protocol: each project is tested on a model trained on the other 14.
+We evaluate the extent to which the embedding-based blocking operator ($B_K$) reduces computational cost.
+We aim to obtain the same pairwise matching performance that would be achieved by applying a matcher to the full $|C|\times|S|$ Cartesian product, while processing fewer tokens.
+Blocking must retain the pairs classified as positive by the matcher on the full cartesian product; if all positive pairs are preserved, downstream faithfulness and coverage scores remain unchanged.
+We use Qwen3-32B as the matcher to compute the set of positive pairs from the full Cartesian product and we compare off-the-shelf Qwen3-Embedding-0.6B and its fine-tuned version.
+To fine-tune the embedding model, we generate training data by labeling all chunk-story pairs with the matcher and balancing positives and negatives via random downsampling.
+Evaluation follows a leave-one-out protocol across the 15 private projects.

-Figure~\ref{fig:recall_vs_pct_tkns} reports, for each recall level, the fraction of tokens that needs to be retrieved by the blocking operator $B_K$ {to reach that recall value}.
-For each story, we retrieve the top-$K$ candidate chunks and increase $K$ until the union of retrieved sets achieves the target recall ($x$-axis) w.r.t.
-Qwen-32B positives.
-Because chunk lengths vary, we report token counts rather than $K$, expressed as a percentage of the full Cartesian product.
+Fig.~\ref{fig:recall_vs_pct_tkns} reports, for increasing recall levels, the fraction of tokens that must be processed after blocking.
+For each story, we retrieve the top-$K$ most similar chunks and increase $K$ until the desired recall with respect to the reference positives is reached.
+Because chunk lengths vary, we report token counts rather than $K$, expressed as a percentage of the Cartesian product.
 Blocking is efficient: on average, only one third of the tokens ($3\times$ reduction) are needed for recall 0.9–0.95, and about half ($2\times$ reduction) for recall 0.95–1.
-Fine-tuning further improves efficiency.
+Fine-tuning further improves efficiency although not substantially.

-To complement token-based metrics, we measure runtime on one dataset (Student Project 12).
-Blocking reduces runtime by almost a factor of 4, from 1.2k seconds to 329 (using 22\% of the tokens).
-Details in Appendix~\ref{sec:additional}.